chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_code/README.md

 diagnostics.
 Once code has passed through the Sencha Cmd compiler, it is ready for more general tools.

-In early testing, these kinds of optimizations have shown to significantly improve "ingest" time of JavaScript code by the browser, especially on legacy browsers.
+These kinds of optimizations have shown to significantly improve the "ingest" time of JavaScript code by the browser, especially on legacy browsers.

-For the compiler to provide these benefits, however, it is now important to look at coding conventions that the compiler can "understand" and therefore optimize for you.
+For the compiler to provide these benefits, however, it is now important to look at the coding conventions that the compiler can "understand" and therefore optimize for you.
 Following the conventions described in this guide ensure that your code is positioned to get the most from Sencha Cmd today and in the future.

 ## Code Organization